elee131/UBC_Fountains/README.md

 on.
 - You can save the state of my application by clicking on "main menu" then selecting "save"
 - You can load the state of my application by clicking on "main menu" then selecting "load"
+- Because of the overwritten Equals method, pins with matching information in all fields are considered duplicates and causes an error

 ## Citations

 userPin icons: https://icons8.com/icon/13800/location

 waterFountain icons: https://icons8.com/icon/W1eLHFFCMpBA/bottle-of-water

 ubc campus map taken from: https://planning.ubc.ca/about-us/campus-maps

+## Phase 4: Task 2

+Mon Nov 27 18:23:50 PST 2023
+new water fountain created

+Mon Nov 27 18:23:50 PST 2023
+fountain status edited

+Mon Nov 27 18:23:50 PST 2023
+fountain direction edited

+Mon Nov 27 18:24:04 PST 2023
+found pin(s) with matching location within list of all pins